 Allyship in Action makes the following evolving acknowledgements to recognize the power, joy, and brilliance of Indigenous and Black people whose legacies shape this place we call home.

-Our company was formed by people not indigenous to this place, on land adjacent to the Warm Springs Nation.
+Our company was formed in February 2019 by Erin Rook, Kerani Mitchell, and LeeAnn O’Neill, who are not indigenous to this place, on land adjacent to the Warm Springs Nation.
 By way of colonialism and white supremacy in our community and country, we have unjustly benefited from forceful displacement of and acts of genocide against the people who are native to this place.
 Through continual learning and unlearning, we aim to honor the histories of those whose land our work and lives unfold upon, in the indigenous territory of:

 The Warm Springs bands, Wasco bands, and Northern Paiutes: In 1855, the Warm Springs and Wasco bands was forced to relinquish 10 million acres of land to the U.S. government, but reserved the Warm Springs Reservation for their exclusive use and kept their rights to harvest fish, game, and other foods in their traditional places.
 The settlement of the Paiutes on the Warm Springs Reservation began in 1879 when 38 Paiutes moved to Warm Springs from the Yakama Reservation.
 They were originally forced to the Yakama Reservation because they joined the Bannocks in a war against the U.S. army.
 Their descendants are members of the Confederated Tribes of Warm Springs today.